 By early 1915, Annie Besant had launched a campaign to demand self-government for India after the war on the lines of white colonies.

 B.G.
-Tilak’s League was set up in April 1916 and was restricted to Maharashtra (excluding Bombay city), Karnataka, Central Provinces and Berar.
+Tilak’s League was set up in April 1916 and was restricted to Maharashtra (excluding Bombay city), Karnataka, Central Provinces, and Berar.

-It had six branches and the demands included swarajya, formation of linguistic states and education in the vernacular.
+It had six branches and the demands included swarajya, the formation of linguistic states and education in the vernacular.